Nurturing fresh new voices – marked by biblical clarity, excellent insight, and personal humility – to speak into our culture.

 The idea in brief

-Across the evangelical church in the UK there are many gifted individuals who have deep knowledge and expertise in different fields, and who work hard at cultivating that knowledge under the authority of scripture and within an understanding of the redemptive work of Christ.
+Across the evangelical church in the UK there are many gifted individuals who have deep knowledge and expertise in different fields, and who work hard at cultivating that knowledge under the authority of Scripture and within an understanding of the creating and redeeming work of God in Christ.

 Who is it for:

 Mature disciples of Christ who have developed a deep understanding of a particular field, who have already demonstrated a commitment to allowing God’s word to shape their perspective, and who would like to develop their theological understanding, and extend their reach and skill in sharing their insights and equipping others.
 Some will have a formal theological education; others may have less formal theological training but will have shown a strong commitment to building biblical and theological understanding through other means.

 The cohort will include (but is not limited to) people who might become PhD candidates in the future but the time has not been right yet, or current or completed PhDs who want to connect their academic work to faith and life in service of the church.
 Participation in the programme will be through a combination of invitation and application.